January 15, 2010 โ In computer programming, one of the most oft-repeated mottos is DRY: "Don't Repeat Yourself."

 On the various projects I'm involved with we use Gmail, Google Docs, Google Wave, Basecamp, Github, Sifter, gChat and Skype.
 Which one do I prefer?

 None of them.
 I prefer pen, paper, whiteboards and face-to-face meetings.
 I write down my own todo list and schedule with pen and paper.
 Then I login to these sites and repeat what I've written down for the sake of repeating myself to other people.
-This isn't inefficieny, it's good communication.
+This isn't inefficiency, it's good communication.

 Some people prefer Google Docs, some prefer Basecamp.
 I'll post things to both, to ensure everyone knows what I'm working on.

-With every new project I repeat a lot of messages and questions to the team.
-"How many people love this product?", "How can we make this simpler?", "Which of the 7 deadly sins does this appeal to?".
 I think these are important questions and so I'll repeat them over and over and add them to the todo lists for every project, multiple times.